How to Keep an RV Cool in Summer

 Another simple way to control to temperature in your RV is to keep unused rooms closed off.
 If your RV has a bunkroom that is not being utilized during your trip, close all the A.C. vents in that room and leave the door shut.

-If you are focused on getting your bedroom cool for sleeping, close the door, open all the vents in the bedroom and close the vents in other rooms.
+If you are focused on getting your bedroom cool for sleeping, close the door, open all the vents in the bedroom, and close the vents in other rooms.

 Turn Off the Electronics

 Electronics can put off a significant amount of heat and counteract your efforts to cool your RV.
-Limit use of the TV and other electronics during the daytime, and make sure electronics are turned off when not in use.
+Limit the use of the TV and other electronics during the daytime, and make sure electronics are turned off when not in use.

 How to Keep an RV Cool in Summer without Shore Power